isc-projects/stork/doc/demo.rst

 Detach mode
 ~~~~~~~~~~~

-It is possible to start the demo in detach mode.
-It will no longer depend on
+It is possible to start the demo in detached mode.
+In that case, it
-the terminal and run in the background until the call ``rake demo:down``.
+does not depend on the terminal and runs in the background until the
-To enable the detach mode use the DETACH variable with a ``true`` value.
+``rake demo:down`` call.
+To enable the detached mode, specify the
+DETACH variable set to ``true``.

 .. code-block:: console